b007a/b007a/README.md

-- 👋 Hi, I’m @b007a
+- 👋 Hi, I’m Alexa a Computer Science major.
-- 👀 I’m interested in everything!
+- 👀 I’m interested in the ways we use technology and data to understand the world around us
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Java, C++ and Python